FAIRmat-NFDI/nomad-bot-rag-docs-discord/README.md

 # nomad-bot-rag-docs-discord
 A prototype chatbot built with retrieval-augmented generation (RAG) to assist researchers and developers working with the NOMAD platform.

-# LLM Hackathon Template

-A simple template for building LLM applications quickly, for hackathons and rapid prototyping.
-This template contains basic LLM client setup, environment variable management, a simple Gradio web interface, and is ready to extend with your features!

 ## Quick Start

 1. **Install dependencies**: Download `uv` [here](https://github.com/astral-sh/uv?tab=readme-ov-file#installation) to install and manage packages (recommended).
 Change the folder `my_project` to the name of your project, and modify the `pyproject.toml` file to include the name and a short description of your project.
 Then, install the package and its dependencies: